 The usual way of signaling errors in Java is through exceptions.
 Therefore, JML specifications are tailored to express exceptional postconditions, depending on the exception raised.
 Since C has no exceptions, ACSL does not use exceptional specifications.
-Instead, C programmers are used to signal errors by returning special values, like mandated in various ways in the C standard.
+Instead, C programmers typically signal errors by returning special values, as is mandated in various ways by the C standard.

-Example A.1 In §7.12.1 of the standard, it is said that functions in $\langle math.h \rangle$ signal errors as follows: "On a domain error, [...] the integer expression erron acquires the value EDOM."
+Example A.1 In §7.12.1 of the standard, it is said that functions in <math.h> signal errors as follows: "On a domain error, [...] the integer expression erron acquires the value EDOM."